8 Tips When Fibromyalgia Doesn’t Let You Sleep

 Fibromyalgia (FM) is a chronic health condition that is notorious for extreme fatigue and widespread pain in the body’s muscles and bones.
 The exhaustion can be due to the sleep deprivation experienced by people with fibromyalgia.
 If you’re one of those who has the condition, you can probably relate to the pain and difficulty in obtaining a good night’s sleep every night.
 To add on the agony, staying awake heightens the pain even more.

-Here at Premier Family Wellness and Spinal Care in Farmington, Michigan, we know that a night of restful sleep is the foundation of your healthy waking life.
+Here at Premier Family Wellness and Spinal Care in Farmington, Michigan, our fibromyalgia chiropractor in Farmington knows that a night of restful sleep is the foundation of your healthy waking life.
 Later we’ll share eight helpful tips to help fibromyalgia sufferers attain a good night’s sleep.
 Keep reading to understand the basics of fibromyalgia.

 Common Symptoms of Fibromyalgia

 Chronic pain throughout the body and extreme fatigue are the hallmark symptoms of fibromyalgia.
 Other symptoms associated with it are listed below:

 - Numbness and tingling in feet and hands